Dynoom felt no qualms about his dismal advice to the Noad.

 Then on 10,538,542 Ac, the Brain's spadework in the sands of of gossip turned up a more solid chunk.

 Of all the occasions on which we Uranians eat, the best-loved is the sanungi stillig ost, the "meld-cheer marriage meal".
 It is not usually announced as such beforehand, because prior notification would anticipate its burst of joy and thus mar the spontaneity of romance.
 Yet it is usually possible to make a reasonable guess.
-When the word went out at three days' notice, that a social gathering would take place at Gstatt's top-ranking Zoalsh on 10,538,545 Ac., and that among those present would be the Noad himself, the city-brain metaphorically pricked up its ears.
-A prestigious zoalsh - in Terran terms, a restaurant/hotel/social centre - is precisely the sort of scene where one would expect a noteworthy sanungi stillig ost to take place.
+When the word went out at three days' notice, that a social gathering would take place at Gstatt's top-ranking zoalsh [restaurant/hotel/social centre] on 10,538,545 Ac., and that among those present would be the Noad himself, the city-brain metaphorically pricked up its ears.
+A prestigious zoalsh is precisely the sort of scene where one would expect a noteworthy sanungi stillig ost to take place.

-Gstatt, a friend of the Noad, had acted as host for him before, but this time, to judge from the deliveries of supplies and the arrangement of decor and furnishings, the preparations were more meticulous than ever.
+The proprietor, Gstatt, was a friend of the Noad and had acted as host for him before, but this time, to judge from the deliveries of supplies and the arrangement of decor and furnishings, the preparations were more meticulous than ever.
 From linkpoints across the street and inside the zoalsh itself, Dynoom kept watch and drew hopeful conclusions.

 The day came, and guests arrived from various districts: from Occoz, still loyal to the Noad; from Jihom and Arar, which had gone over to the Weigher; from Flettrim, a region divided, its darkness yet streaked with laser-fire.
 One cultural memory remained common to all: the reputation of a zoalsh as a haven for free speech during periods of despotic rule.
 Not even Dempelath had shown any sign of violating this custom - so far.
 Confidently, therefore, the clientele strode to the venue.

 As they crossed the threshold their gaiety was measured by Dynoom, whose rapid flicks of behavioural vision calibrated each guest's brightness of eye and gustiness of lung, to gauge their elation at the moment they pushed through the welcoming swing doors of the zoalsh.
 Understandably they were cheerful upon arrival: this place was supposed to be a surviving niche from a happier past.
-But also (the city-brain judged further from their body-language) they were hoping for news to lighten the gloom of the future...
+But also (the city-brain judged further from their body-language) they were hoping for news, maybe more than hoping, maybe expecting news to lighten the gloom of the future...

 Once they were all in, Dynoom next cast the invisible net of nen's perceptions from linkpoints on the walls and chandeliers of the main dining room, from which vantages it was possible to survey, overhear, and attempt to imbibe the mood of the gathering.